gedw99/gio-transport/README.md

 NATS provides 2 ways to connect that we need to account for.

-- TCP for naive client like GIO Desktop and GIO Mobile.
+- TCP for naive client such as GIO Desktop and GIO Mobile.
-- WebSockets for web client liek GIO WASM.
+- WebSockets for web client such as GIO WASM.

 ## Why ?